[This article has been updated on the 12th September 2017]

 How to remain connected is not always a question easy to answer during your trip abroad.
 Especially during a trip to Italy.
 Travel WiFi Italy: We explore the best travel solution to always remain connected with WiFi and internet in Italy.

-Pocket WiFi’s are not well know in Italy, however the connected travelers always travel with it.
+Pocket WiFi’s are not well known in Italy, however, the connected travelers always travel with it.
 Portable WiFi is the best solution to avoid any data roaming in Italy.
 A portable WiFi provides constant WiFi access everywhere in Italy.
 It will allow you to avoid all last minute calls or webpage check that may cost you a lot in data Roaming.

 In Italy, more than 98% of the population will be served with 4G LTE before 2018.
-Using a mobile WiFi in Italy will then allow you to remain constantly connected with the high speed internet.
+Using a mobile WiFi in Italy will then allow you to remain constantly connected to the high-speed internet.
 You will also be able to access 4G LTE almost everywhere and make your travel experience even more unforgettable.

 Your Basic Internet Travel Options in Italy